"

 Cattle can get this with hip lock dystocias.

 Damage to the nerve occurs with humeral fractures, rapid abduction (fall on ice), or being recumbent without padding.
 Treat with supportive care, splinting, NSAIDs, padding and floating.
-Splint down the back of the limb to help fix the triceps.
+A splint is placed down the back of the limb to help fix the triceps.

 License